DineWithMe/Development-Tools/Back End/How to Setup Back End in DO.md

 Now login to the Ubuntu VPS with the newly created user using Bitvise, do not work with root user because by doing so it poses some security issue.

-Using Bitvise SFTP window, create a "BackEnd" folder, and paste the back end code in it , you dont need to copy everything, just copy the necessary code.
+Using Bitvise SFTP window, create a "BackEnd" folder(any name is fine), and paste the back end code in it , you dont need to copy everything, just copy the necessary code.

 # 5. Install NPM and Caddy in VPS